netceteragroup/skele/packages/system/README.md

 ## Extensions

-The framework provides an **extension mechanism** through which dependant Units can extend the behaviour base Units in a sort of a inversion of control pattern.
+The framework provides an **extension mechanism** through which dependant Units can extend the behaviour base Units in a sort of an inversion of control pattern.

 To use the feature, the base Unit must declare an **extension slot**, i.e. to define a way how dependant Units are able to provide additional functionality.